What all would you need to master the Composition techniques that will improve your photos?

 In addition to the rule of space, you may also follow the left to right rule.
 Thankfully this isn’t a contradiction like other composition techniques, but is actually an add on.

 Our eyes normally go left to right.
-To follow up this normal human tendency you shall also look for the subject that is looking, going or leading from left to right just like Charlie did in the image above.
+To follow up this normal human tendency you shall also look for the subject that is looking, going, or leading from left to right just as Charlie did in the image above.

 9. Golden Triangle